jdcloudcom/en/documentation/Storage-and-CDN/CDN/Operation-Guide/Back-To-Origin-Configuration/back-to-origin-Strategy.md

 When no back-to-origin host is configured, the back-to-origin host is your accelerated domain name

-Support the customized back-to-origin host of domain back-to-origin.
-If the back-to-origin domain is test1.com and test2.com, respectively, the back-to-origin host corresponding to test1.com can be set to: origin1.com, while the back-to-origin host corresponding to test2.com is origin2.com
+The customized back-to-origin host of domain back-to-origin is only supported in the acceleration in China.
+If the back-to-origin domains are test1.com and test2.com, the back-to-origin host for test1.com can be set as origin1.com, and the back-to-origin host for test2.com can be set as origin2.com

 Default back-to-origin host means that in the case of IP back-to-source or domain back-to-origin, the back-to-origin address corresponds to the same back-to-origin host.
 If the back-to-origin domain is test1.com and test2.com, the default back-to-origin host is origin.com, that is, the back-to-origin host of both test1.com and test2.com is origin.com